Advanced bioinformatics and digital image analysis services for spatial biology

 Cell Population Analysis

-After cell identification, a typical readout, or biomarker, is the frequency of certain cell types within the tissue to understand the disease setting.
+Following cell identification, a typical biomarker readout, is the frequency of certain cell types within the tissue to understand the disease setting.
 This analysis can also be used to assess pharmacodynamic (PD) activity of therapeutics when pre- and post- treatment samples are available.
 Depending on the molecule and its mechanism of action, there may be increases or decreases in particular cell types.
 These changes in frequency can be further dissected to test subsets within different cell populations, in contrast to the entire tumor cellularity, to provide further understanding of PD activity.

-Sirona has partnered with numerous pharma clients to generate this type of biomarker analyses.
+Sirona has partnered with numerous biopharma clients to generate this type of biomarker analyses.
 The data includes cell subset frequency from a particular image (Figure 3) and/or other assessments that incorporate data from multiple time points to examine trends.

 Another typical biomarker that is assessed on tissue sections is the expression level of certain protein markers, in particular tumor antigens.
 Here, studies have demonstrated that the expression level can predict the activity and efficacy of therapeutics.
 With the images generated from our platforms, the pixel intensity of markers can be determined to assess the expression level, which can be used to generate predictive biomarker hypotheses and/or observe pharmacodynamic changes depending on the samples.